a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window for a removable disk.
 Quit DeskTop.
 Remove the disk.
 Restart DeskTop.
 Open a different volume's window.
 Close it.
 Open it again.
 Verify that items in the File menu needing a window (New Folder, Close, etc) are correctly enabled.

 * Launch DeskTop.
 Select multiple volume icons (at least 4).
 Drag the bottom icon up so that the top two icons are completely off the screen.
 Release the mouse button.
 Drag the icons back down.
 Verify that while dragging, all icons have outlines, and when done dragging all icons reposition correctly.
 * Launch DeskTop.
 Open a window with at least 3 rows of icons.
 Position the window at the top of the screen.
-File > Select All.
+Edit > Select All.
 Drag an icon from the bottom row so that the top icons end up completely offscreen.
 Release the mouse button.
 Drag the icons back down.
 Verify that all icons reposition correctly.
 * Launch DeskTop.
 Open a window with multiple icons.
 Resize the window so some of the icons aren't visible without scrolling.
-File > Select All.
+Edit > Select All.
 Drag the icons.
 Verify that drag outlines are shown even for hidden icons.

 * Launch DeskTop.
 Open a window for a volume icon.
 Open a folder within the window.
 Select the volume icon.
 Special > Check Drive.
 Verify that both windows are closed.
 * Launch DeskTop.
 Open a window for a volume icon.
 Special > Check All Drives.
 Verify that all windows close, and that volume icons are correctly updated.